 - Cover a large baking tray with parchment paper and leave the crushed pistachios nearby.

-- In a medium sized heavy pot combine sugar, honey and butter on medium for about 7-10 minutes or until sugar is completely dissolved.
+- In a medium sized heavy pot combine sugar, honey, oil and rose water on medium heat for about 5-7 minutes or until sugar is completely dissolved.
 Stir and swirl the pot around a few times.

-- Lower the heat and add the saffron and rose water, gently stir once or twice with a wooden spoon.
+- Add the crushed saffron and gently stir with a wooden spoon.

 - When the almonds are well coated with this caramel color syrup, start spooning out the mixture on the parchment paper as quickly as you can and sprinkle the pistachios on top.
 Allow them to cool completely.